Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 it.
 The only type is the _string_ type. __Everything__ is a string in CMake!
 With this clear, many of the peculiarities will become apparent.

-Because CMake has been around for some time, the scripting language evolved over time to be more user-friendly, one may encounter coding style that is different from the one presented here.
-These differences serve as good examples to understand how everything is a string, as well as the way how variables behave.
+Because CMake has been around for some time, and the scripting language evolved over time to be more user-friendly, one may encounter coding styles that are different from the one presented here.
+These differences serve as good examples to understand that everything is a string, as well as the way variables behave.

 ### Variables